fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

     })
   })
 })
 ```

 The test is defined in its own _describe_ block.
-Creating a note requires that the user is logged in, and the login is handled in the _beforeEach_ block.
+Creating a note requires that the user is logged in, which is handled in the _beforeEach_ block.

-The test trusts that when creating a new note there is only one input field on the page, i.e. it searches for the field as follows
+The test trusts that when creating a new note, there is only one input field on the page, so it searches for it as follows:

 ```js
 page.getByRole('textbox')
 ```

 If there were more fields, the test would break.
-Because of this, it would be better to add a test-id to the field of the form and search for the field in the test based on the id.
+Because of this, it would be better to add a test-id to the form input and search for it in the test based on this id.

 **Note:** the test will only pass the first time.
-The reason for this is that expectation
+The reason for this is that its expectation

 ```js
 await expect(page.getByText('a note created by playwright')).toBeVisible()